 About The Report Card

-For the third year in a row, Safer Chemical, Healthy Families collected and reviewed publicly available information about corporate safer chemicals programs to assess their progress.
-The organization selected companies considered to be the top 40 North American retailers by sales or those who commanded the largest market share in one of 12 major retail sectors.
+For the fourth year in a row, Safer Chemical, Healthy Families evaluated and graded the chemical policies and practices of 43 retail chains with more than 190,000 stores in the U.S. and Canada.
+These companies are considered to be the top retailers by sales or those who commanded the largest market share in one of 12 major retail sectors.
 The draft report card findings were shared with the retailers ahead of time to provide them with an opportunity to review the conclusions, disclose additional information, and make new public commitments toward safer chemicals.

 However, nearly half of the companies—including every restaurant chain evaluated—have failed to take any public measures to help eliminate toxic chemicals from the products they carry.